Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Introduction

 \subsection{Contributions and Outline}

-Our primary contributions can be summarized as follows. \begin{enumerate} \item In this work, we proposed a distributed primal-dual-based online optimization algorithm which solves the constrained DC optimal power flow (DC-OPF) problem for a power transmission network with the nodes communicating over an undirected graph topology. \item We provide theoretical guarantees for the convergence of our algorithm via. online performance metrics viz. \textit{static} regret and constraint violation, and establish sublinear bounds of order $O(\sqrt{T})$ for them, over the time horizon $T$. \item We elucidate the results through numerical examples by considering the standard \textit{IEEE-14 bus system} \cite{aeps1962data}.
+Our primary contributions can be summarized as follows. \begin{enumerate} \item We propose a distributed primal-dual-based "online convex optimization (OCO)" algorithm which learns and solves the uncertainty-laden DC optimal power flow (DC-OPF) problem for a power transmission network, with the agents communicating over an undirected graph. \item We provide theoretical guarantees for the convergence of our algorithm via. online performance metrics viz. \textit{static} regret and constraint violation, and establish sublinear bounds of order $O(\sqrt{T})$ for them, over the time horizon $T$. \item We elucidate the results through numerical examples by considering the standard \textit{IEEE-14 bus system}.

 \end{enumerate}